 Dementia has been a national priority in Scotland since 2007.

-The first national dementia strategy (2010-2013) focused on improving the quality of dementia services through more timely diagnosis and better care and treatment.
+The first strategy (2010-2013) focused on improving the quality of dementia services through more timely diagnosis and better care and treatment.

 Dementia and Equality evidence paper